 - Merlin Magnifier (Shakopee Library only)

-Scott County Library welcomes service animals in all of its facilities.
-Scott County Library recognizes that service animals assist people with disabilities to deal with the effects of their disabilities.
+Scott County Library welcomes service animals in our facilities.
+We recognize that service animals assist people with disabilities to deal with the effects of their disabilities.

 - The Americans with Disabilities Act (ADA) defines a service animal as "dogs that are individually trained to do work or perform tasks for people with disabilities."
-However, it also states that "the provision of emotional support, well-being, comfort, or companionship does not constitute work or tasks for the purposes of this definition."
+It also states that "the provision of emotional support, well-being, comfort, or companionship does not constitute work or tasks for the purposes of this definition."
 Service animals are working animals, not pets.
-For additional clarification, visit the ADA Service Animals page.
+For additional clarification, visit the ADA Service Animals page, the Minnesota Council on Disability's Service Animals page, and the Minnesota Department of Human Rights' Service Animals page.

 - Web Accessibility Practices: We adhere to the practices and standards defined in Scott County's Website Accessibility Guide.